alexkasema/alx-higher_level_programming/0x02-python-import_modules/README.md

 A program that prints the number of and the list of its arguments.
 # 3-infinite_add.py
 A program that prints the result of the addition of all arguments.
+# 4-hidden_discovery.py
+A program that prints all the names defined by the compiled module.